Gorgonx7/sarama/Cluster-metadata.md

 - We keep 3 sets of brokers: the `brokers` map, `seedBrokers`, and `deadSeeds`.
 - The logic is hard to understand.

-### Potential improvements
+## Potential improvements

 - Only use the `brokers` map to store brokers that have an ID.
 Only use the list of seed brokers in `NewClient` to initialize the `brokers` map, throw them away afterwards.
 - Contact brokers that are already connected before connecting to brokers that are not used, to minimize connections.
 - Contact brokers that haven't processed a request recently before contacting brokers that just handled one, to better load balance requests over the active brokers.
+Alternatively, pick a random (connected) broker.
+- Right now, every operations that triggers stale metadata will request a refresh.
+This means that when a broker goes down, we potentially have many goroutines asking for new metadata.
+The Kafka protocol allows us to batch these requests into one.